My Opinion of Pocket Screws

 Just remember that we all woodwork for different reasons Heck, some of us do it just so we can collect tools.
 And still others do it simply because its such a sharp contrast to what we do at the office all day behind our computer screens in the confines of our cubicles.
 Whatever your reason is, keep it fun.
 If pocket screws make it fun for you, then keep using them.
 Your work certainly is not suffering for it.
 Good luck.

-Want to learn a little more about pocket screw joinery?
-Check out the Pocket Screw Primer!
+Want to learn a little more about joinery?
+Check out my book Essential Joinery!

 Advertisers